Unipisa/TAUmus-Workbench/metadata/catalogue.md

   * *Authors:* [P. Grossi](./ACTORS.md#pietro-grossi), G. Sommi.
   * *Collectors:* [C. Montangero](./ACTORS.md#carlo-montangero), [L. Bussi](./ACTORS.md#laura-bussi)
   * *Description: User manual of the Digital Computer Music Program (DCMP).
 The DCPM is a precursor of the TAU2-TAUmus system: It generated sounds acting on one of the CPU registers of the IBM 360.
 CNUCE Tech rep. June 1974.*
-  * *Notes: Yhis is the version for IBM 360/67.
+  * *Notes: This is the version for IBM 360/67.
 In Italian.*

 * **[List of TAUmus musical pieces](https://github.com/Unipisa/TAUmus-Depository/tree/master/raw_materials/Elenco_brani.pdf)**
   * *Origin: Leonello Tarabella*